DEC Cookie Policy

 Google Analytics

 Google Analytics is a web analytics service provided by Google.
-Google Analytics uses cookies, which (as discussed above) are text files placed on your computer, to help the website analyse how users use the site.
+Google Analytics uses first party cookies, which (as discussed above) are text files placed on your computer, to help the website analyse how users use the site.
 The information generated by the cookie about aggregated use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.

 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.